Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 The pockets are unique on the Patagonia Powder Town Bibs with an interior kangaroo pouch and exterior chest pocket accessed by zipper; (photo/Jason Hummel)

-In the backcountry, we often clip our avalanche transceiver into a chest pocket, so that we can keep it far enough away from a phone in our pocket.
-According to the Utah Avalanche Center, you want your beacon 20 cm (8 in) away from other electronics while it’s transmitting and 50 cm (20 in) away from electronics when it’s in search mode.
+If you’re going into the backcountry, ensure your avalanche transceiver is quickly accessible and far away from your other electronics, such as a phone and radio.
+According to the Utah Avalanche Center, you want your beacon 20 cm (8 inches) away from other electronics while transmitting and 50 cm (20 inches) away from electronics when it’s in search mode.

 Ventilation

-We highly recommend picking out ski and snowboard bibs with ventilation, which will be placed alongside each leg on the exterior or interior.
+We highly recommend picking out ski and snowboard bibs with ventilation.
+Designers place vents alongside each leg on the exterior or interior.
 The zippers will be one-way or two-way.
-Very few zippers are fully waterproof but some brands do invest in that upgrade.
+Few zippers are fully waterproof, but some brands invest in that upgrade.

-On certain bib designs, you’ll find a side zipper with two zip pulls, which allows you to close the zipper then utilize that portal as a vent with the second pulley throughout the day.
+Certain bib designs have a side zipper with two zip pulls.
+When the zipper is closed, you can utilize the portal as a vent with the second pulley throughout the day.

 Cuffs & Gaiters